 Overly frequent bowel movements

 While going regularly is ideal, some cats may seem to poop more frequently than they should.
-There are several factors that might influence this that should be looked at by a vet.
-There might be an underlying medical condition that needs attention or stress that needs to be treated.
+There might be an underlying medical condition that needs attention from a vet or stress that needs to be treated.

 Other factors include: